wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/transforming-wasi-modules/transforming-wasi-modules.md

 ## JavaScript Coding

-The coding seen below is very similar to the coding used for the previous `hello-world` example with the following important difference.
+The coding seen below is very similar to the coding used for the previous Hello World example with the following important difference.

 Inside function `startWasiTask`, we fetch the WASM file contents and convert it to a `Uint8Array` as before, but then there is the additional line